Multiple target tracking based on sets of trajectories: Introduction

+In this paper, we also present the filtering equations and a conjugate family of densities, in the spirit of \cite{Vo13}, for computing the multitrajectory filtering density.
+Finally, we also establish the relation between the multitrajectory filtering density and the multitarget filtering density.
+Preliminary results on sets of trajectories were provided in \cite{Svensson14}.

 The rest of the paper is organised as follows.
 In Section \ref{sec:General-concepts}, we define a set of trajectories and motivate its use as the state variable.
-In Section \ref{sec:Calculation-posterior}, we provide the recursive equations to calculate the multitrajectory filtering PDF.
-We analyse the relations among the proposed approach, labelled approaches, the usual RFS tracking framework based on unlabelled targets and classical MHT in Section \ref{sec:Relations-with-other}.
-An illustrative example is provided in Section \ref{sec:Illustrative-example} and concluding remarks are given in Section \ref{sec:Conclusions}.
+In Section \ref{sec:Calculation-posterior}, we provide the recursive equations to calculate the multitrajectory filtering density.
+We analyse the relations among the proposed approach, labelled approaches, the usual RFS tracking framework based on sets of targets and classical MHT in Section \ref{sec:Relations-with-other}.
+Two illustrative examples are provided in Section \ref{sec:Illustrative-example} and concluding remarks are given in Section \ref{sec:Conclusions}.

 \settowidth{\nomlabelwidth}{$\tau^{k}\left(\mathbf{X}\right)$} \printnomenclature{}